Piespork/Notebook/Module 1/Object-biography/readme.md

 # Object Biography

 - The model is of an antique wooden fish.
 The fist itself comes from northern Cuba, handcrafted by a street merchant.
+- The model was bought in 2010 for roughly 15$ canadian.
 - Not much can be said about the origins of the material, ie. the wood.
 - The paint would be standard coloring paint.
 - The merchant who created the sculpture was a local of the area, just a simple man making sculptures to make money to live off of.